sairamchavatapalli/coding-challenge-censys/README.md

 ## Installation

-Download the python, poetry libraries
+Download the python and poetry libraries

 Use the poetry package manager to install packages defined in `pyproject.toml` file